Harden's 50-point triple-double leads Rockets over Lakers

 Harden then made 3-pointers on consecutive possessions to push the lead to 12 and cause Lakers coach Luke Walton to call a timeout.
 James was in Harden's face on the second one and Harden fell to the court as the ball rolled around the rim for a couple of seconds before dropping in.

+"He's a superstar and he makes tough shots," Walton said.
+"But that whole thing started with us giving him three free throws."

-James added a dunk before Clint Capela and Harden made consecutive baskets to compete the 13-2 run and make it 122-108 to put the game out of reach.
+James added a dunk before Clint Capela and Harden made consecutive baskets to compete the 13-2 run and make it 122-108.

 Kuzma made his free throws but Kentavious Caldwell-Pope missed the technical shot.